BraydenReklaw/startup/Notes.md

 `@import url(fonturl.com);`

 check out animations. need `animation-name: sample;` and `animation-duration` and `@keyframes sample` which involve setting up stages of of the animation.

+`display: None` tell the selector to not be viewerable by user (for utility or viewability of screen).
+None can also be Block, Inline, Flex, Grid.
+Block fills screen width, Inline fills content width, flex and grid are variable

+check out media queries (define rules for what happens for different view sizes and associated animations)